Disclaimer: I don't own Harry Potter by J.K. Rowling.

 "Can we just forget it ever happened and be friends?
 I'll try really hard not to let everything I read go to my head.
 Will you help me with that?"
 Harry could see in Hermione's expression that the world was riding on his answer.

-"Yah we are and can be friends, I'll help as much as I can."
+"Yah, we can be friends, and I'll help as much as I can."
 Harry smiled.

 Neville and Susan had stayed quiet up until now; both of them smiled and affirmed their willingness to be friends too.
 After that the conversation turned to that day's classes.
 Harry told Hermione that he had notes for her from Herbology and who she could get her other class notes from.
 Things seemed right in the world again for Harry.
 The four friends continued talking through dinner oblivious to the rest of the people eating dinner around them.

-Professor Quirrell watched the scene with the loathing his Master was feeling for it.
+Quirinus watched the seen with the loathing his Master was feeling for it.
 He was trying not to feel the same way about it.
-In that small part of his mind that he had so far been able to keep secret, he was happy that things had worked out.
+In that small part of his mind that he had so far been able to keep secret he was happy that things had worked out.
 He would do what he could to keep his Master's plans for Potter from happening.
 As for what Voldemort wanted from the Headmaster he would continue to do everything he could, Dumbledore be damned…

-She was just waiting for her shift at St. Mungo's to start when an Owl flew in her open window, dropping a letter on the table.
+She was just waiting for her shift at St. Mongo's to start when an Owl flew in her open window dropping a letter on the table.
 Lynn wasn't expecting anything from anyone.
 She picked up the letter but didn't recognize the hand writing on the envelope.